mizzmo/Maintainable_Software_With_Snake_Game/docs/notesOnStructure.md

 - There is a class "MyThread" inside the MyFrame Class.
 - There is another class, "MySnake" inside of "MyFrame"
 - There is a further abstract class inside of "MyFrame" called "SnakeObject".
+Relationships:
+- Extends JPanel - "IS-A" - *Inheritance* - Not Applicable as is a Library.
+- Implements KeyListner - "IS-A" - *Inheritance* - Not Applicable as is a Library.

 <a name="mythread"></a>

 ### MyThread Class - (No Methods)
 - Has 1 use in "Play".
 - "MyThread" seems to run the parent class and infinitely repaint the window every 30 miliseconds.
+Relationships:
+- Extends Thread - "IS-A" - *Inheritance* - Not Applicable as is a Library.
+- Is a member of MyFrame - *Composition*

 <a name="mysnake"></a>